Profile

 4. 4

-Once rested, shape the dough into sticks about 1 cm thick, then cut into 2 cm pieces.
+Once rested, roll the dough into sticks about 1cm thick and cut into 2cm pieces.

 5. 5

-Fry the gigi a few at a time in hot oil (about 170°C) until evenly golden.
+Fry the Gigi Eoliani in batches in hot oil (around 170ยฐC) until evenly golden.
 Drain on kitchen paper to remove excess oil.

 6. 6

-Warm the cooked wine in a small pan, then toss in the pastries, stirring gently to coat them evenly with the glaze.
+Warm the cooked wine glaze gently in a small pan, then toss the fried sweets in it, coating them evenly.

 7. 7